Ketan835985/JaiKishan_mini_Project/ReadMe.md

 login details

-use emailID and DOB for login customer
+use emailID and DOB for login customer\\

+DOB FORMAT use  = YYYY-MM-DD

+token headers name `x-auth-token`